 Facebook or Instagram

 We want to hear about the favorite tree in your life!
-To submit a ~3 minute audio story for consideration for the "Tree Story Short” segment on This Old Tree, record the story on your phone’s voice memo app and email to:
+To submit a ~3 or 4 minute audio story for consideration for an upcoming episode of "Tree Story Shorts" on This Old Tree, record the story on your phone’s voice memo app and email to:

 This episode was written in part at LitArts RI, a community organization and co-working space that supports Rhode Island's creators.